braddmg/PLASPWRAP/README.md

 ```

 # Installation
-PLASWRAP is easiest to use through Singularity or Docker because it relies on multiple conda environments.
+PLASWRAP is easiest to use through Singularity because it relies on multiple conda environments.

 ## Singularity
 Download the `.sif` image and run: